richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 1. The certificate MUST include at least one identifier.

 2. The certificate SHOULD include a DNS-ID as a baseline for interoperability.
-However, even this is not mandatory because it is legitimate for a certificate to include only an SRV-ID or URI-ID so as to scope its use to a particular application type.
+This is not mandatory because it is legitimate for a certificate to include only an SRV-ID or URI-ID so as to scope its use to a particular application type.

-3. If the service using the certificate deploys a technology for which the relevant specification stipulates that certificates ought to include identifiers of type "SRV-ID" (e.g., {{XMPP}}), then the certificate SHOULD include an SRV-ID.
+3. If the service using the certificate deploys a technology for which the relevant specification stipulates that certificates should include identifiers of type "SRV-ID" (e.g., this is true of {{XMPP}}), then the certificate SHOULD include an SRV-ID.
 Typically this identifier type would supplement the DNS-ID, unless the certificate is meant to be scoped to only the protocol in question.

-4. If the service using the certificate deploys a technology for which the relevant specification stipulates that certificates ought to include identifiers of type URI-ID (e.g., {{SIP}} as specified by
+4. If the service using the certificate deploys a technology for which the relevant specification stipulates that certificates should include identifiers of type URI-ID (e.g., this is true of {{SIP}} as specified by
    {{SIP-CERTS}}), then the certificate SHOULD include a URI-ID.
 The scheme MUST be that of the protocol associated with the application service type and the "host" component MUST be the FQDN